Artin Approximation: Classical Artin Approximation

-\begin{theorem}[Analytic Artin Approximation Theorem] \cite{Ar68} Let $\k$ be a valued field of characteristic zero and let $f(x,y)$ be a vector of convergent power series in two sets of variables $x$ and $y$.
+\begin{theorem}[Analytic Artin Approximation Theorem] \cite{Ar68} Let $\k$ be a valued field, i.e. a field equipped with a multiplicative norm, of characteristic zero and let $f(x,y)$ be a vector of convergent power series in two sets of variables $x$ and $y$.
 Assume given a formal power series solution $\wdh{y}(x)$ vanishing at $0$,

 Then, for any $c\in\N$, there exists a convergent power series solution $\wdt{y}(x)$,

 which coincides with $\wdh{y}(x)$ up to degree $c$,

 \end{theorem}